ucsb-cs56-projects/cs56-games-fish-animation/W18_proj03.md

 * Make the fish swim in different directions instead of only right to left (150 pts)
 * Improve controls (fine tune) so that movement is smoother (200 pts)
 * Add different bonus effects for different bonuses.
 (200 pts)
 * Add a shop for players to buy things like apparel, temporary power-ups, permanent perks, etc. by accumulating a currency earned from playing the game.
+This may include making a character customization screen for users to equip/unequip shop purchases.
 (400 pts)